 It’s because although most fiber is indeed a carbohydrate, fiber doesn’t cause a rise in blood sugar levels.
 So, the majority of people who adhere to this lifestyle opt not to count it.

-However, I will caution you that this is not a green light to consume lots of processed low carb products.
+However, I will caution you that this is not a green light to consume lots of processed low-carb products.
 Reason being that the majority of those are loaded with artificial ingredients.
 Instead, stick to all-natural products as much as possible.
-There are many great brands out there who make natural products that are low in carbs.
+There are many great brands out there that make natural products that are low in carbs.